timeflux/timeflux_audio/README.rst

 Timeflux audio plugin
 =====================

 This plugin allows you to synthesis and play audio streams using Timeflux.
-Work in progress.

 Installation
 ------------